Categories

 What to Do Next

-2. Read the full Creator Equipment Guide 2026 for category-by-category recommendations
+2. Read the full Creator Equipment Guide 2026 for category-by-category picks

-3. Apply the niche adjustments from this article if you’re in beauty, finance, gaming, VTubing, travel or course creation
+3. Apply the niche adjustments above if you’re in beauty, finance, gaming, VTubing, travel or course creation

-4. Follow the timing guidance in my equipment upgrade roadmap
+4. Follow the timing in my equipment upgrade roadmap

-5. Understand how niche CPM affects acceptable spend in high-CPM niche priorities
+5. See how niche CPM affects sensible spend in high-CPM niche priorities

-6. Avoid the common pitfalls in creator equipment mistakes to avoid
+6. Sidestep the usual pitfalls in creator equipment mistakes to avoid

-7. For bespoke advice on your specific allocation, book a free discovery call
+7. Want advice on your specific allocation?
+Book a free discovery call

-The 30/25/25/20 rule is a discipline tool more than a formula.
-It prevents the camera-obsession trap, the audio-neglect trap, and the lighting-afterthought trap that I see in most channel audits.
-Apply it to your next equipment purchase and you’ll produce visibly better content than 80% of your competition — not because you’re spending more, but because you’re spending in the right proportions.
+The 30/25/25/20 rule is a discipline more than a formula.
+It heads off the camera-obsession trap, the audio-neglect trap and the lighting-afterthought trap I see in most audits.
+Apply it to your next purchase and you’ll be putting out better content than most of your competition — not because you spent more, but because you spent in the right proportions.